-Under UCA 62A-15-602, a Designated Examiner is defined as a licensed physician familiar with severe mental illness, preferably a psychiatrist, designated by the Division of Substance Abuse and Mental Health (DSAMH) as specially qualified by training or experience in the diagnosis of mental or related illness, or another licensed mental health professional designated by DSAMH as specially qualified by training and at least five years’ continual experience in the treatment of mental or related illness.
+Under UCA 62A-15-602, a Designated Examiner is defined as a licensed physician familiar with severe mental illness, if possible a psychiatrist, identified by the Division of Substance Abuse and Mental Health (DSAMH) as specially qualified by training or experience in the diagnosis of mental or related illness, or another licensed mental health professional identified by DSAMH as specially qualified by training and at least five years’ continual experience in the treatment of mental or related illness.

-Please be advised that there are separate criteria, processes and forms for evaluating and placing children/adolescents!
+Please note that there are separate criteria, processes, and forms for evaluating and placing children/adolescents!